distribution/distribution/docs/content/_index.md

 ## What it is

-The Registry is a stateless, highly scalable server side application that stores and lets you distribute container images.
+The Registry is a stateless, highly scalable server side application that stores and lets you distribute container images and other content.
 The Registry is open-source, under the permissive [Apache license](https://en.wikipedia.org/wiki/Apache_License).

 ## Why use it